elastic/apm/specs/agents/logging.md

 | Framework | Name and version of the instrumented framework. | `Django 4.1.3`, `ASP.NET 4.8.4494.0`|

-[1]: Due to privacy concerns in the past (see e.g. [here](https://github.com/elastic/apm-agent-nodejs/issues/1916)), agents may decided to not log this information.
+[1]: Due to privacy concerns in the past (see e.g. [here](https://github.com/elastic/apm-agent-nodejs/issues/1916)), agents may decide to not log this information.

 **CPU Architecture:**